GVSU Arts Celebration Holiday Concert: "And on Earth, Peace"

 The Music, Theatre, and Dance department at Grand Valley State University will offer Gerald Finzi’s In Terra Pax alongside other sounds of the season in our 2022 Holiday Celebration entitled “And on Earth, Peace.”
 The celebration will feature GVSU’s choral ensembles, orchestra, and musical guests as we celebrate the holiday season through song.
 Our 2022 Holiday Celebration will take place on Monday, December 5 at Fountain Street Church.

-Music, Theatre, and Dance
+Department of Music, Theatre, and Dance